How To Grill Better-Than-Steakhouse Steaks

 Now a word about grill marks.
 Grill marks are caused by the metal grill grates darkening the meat where they contact the surface.
 The metal heats rapidly and conducts heat to the surface more rapidly than the rest of the surface which cooks by radiant heat (see my article on the thermodynamics of cooking).
 Grill marks are flavorful and crunchy, and they look great (grate?).
 But the goal is to get the entire surface as dark as the grill marks.
 If the grill marks taste wonderful, why not give the same treatment to the whole surface?

 So the goal is to give everything an even deep mahogany brown hue, as dark as possible without charring.
-For more, read my article on meat science.
+For more, read my article on grill marks.

 The solution: Two distinct cooking temperatures and sear in the rear

 This method has some real advantages.
-There are enzymes in meat that tenderize it, but they are only activated as the flesh warms up.
-Reverse sear gives them more time to do their thing as the meat slowly rises to temp.
+Reverse sear produces more tender meat since the high heat can't bunch up the proteins.
+It also allows smoke to do its magic, and it allows enzymes to tenderize the meat.
+High temp cooking moves too quickly for smoke to flavor the meat.
 It can also deliver a crispier surface because the meat is served after coming off the high heat.
 But this method is a little tricky because you absolutely must have a precise thermometer and you really need to practice to get the timing right.
 Click here to read more about the concept and watch a fun video of Chef Jamie Purviance and Meathead cook dueling steaks seared both ways.

-On my Weber Kettle, I get a chimney full of charcoal, about 100 briquets, fully hot and covered in white ash, and push them all to one side.
+On my Weber Kettle, I get a chimney full of charcoal, about 80 briquets, fully hot and covered in white ash, and push them all to one side.
 Get them close to the cooking surface, as close as 1" below the meat.
 I have been known to put bricks in the bottom of the kettle and raise the lower grate to about 2 to 3" below the top grate.
 I sometimes use the Hovergrill that I got when I bought my Smokenator for my kettle to lift the coals to just below the cooking surface.
+I then put dry wood on the coals (no need to soak wood).

-On a gas grill use your sear burner (a.k.a. infrared burner) for the exterior if you have one.
+On a gas grill set up with 2 zones.
+Start on the indirect zone and put wood on the direct zone.
+If you need to, when you are ready to sear, you can remove the meat and set it aside for a few minutes while you get the searing stage ready.Iif you have one, use your sear burner for the second part of the cook (a.k.a. infrared burner).
 If not, you should consider buying GrillGrates.
 They replace your factory grates and amplify the heat just like the "infrared" or sear burners.
+You can even flip them upside down to use them like a perforated griddle for an amazing sear.
+You may want to consider buying a cheap charcoal grill like a hibachi just for searing steaks.
 Get your grill as hot as possible by preheating it longer than usual with all burners on high and the lid down.
 You might even be able to remove your grates and lower them to sit right on top of the flavor bars or deflectors that protect your burners.
 Remember, the closer you get to the heat source, the better.
-Gas grill owners may want to consider a cheap charcoal grill like a hibachi just for searing steaks.

 On a pellet grill you should definitely buy a cheap hibachi or even a disposable charcoal grill.
 Your pellet burner just can't generate the heat needed for a uniform nutty brown sear.
 It might give you good grill marks, but that's not good enough.
-I can cook better steaks on a $30 hibachi than I do on my $2,500 pellet grill.
+I can sear steaks better on a $30 hibachi than I do on my $2,500 pellet grill.
+Another option is to use a superheated cast iron griddle or pan for the searing.

 Clean the grates.
 Once the grill is as hot as it can get, scrub the carbon and grease from the grates.
 Dirty grates can give the meat a funny flavor, and clean grates will transmit more heat to the meat.
 Use a good wire brush or grate cleaner.
 In a pinch, a wad of crinkled aluminum foil will do a good job.